Stephen Strange (Marvel Cinematic Universe): Doctor Strange Supreme

 Sometime later, Strange abandoned his post and opened a portal to another universe finding a Mohawk tribeswoman Kahhori and Sky World people in Queen Isabella of Spain's courtroom, saying that he had been looking for her for a long time.
 He later arrived in the 1602 universe and recruited Captain Carter, who had helped save that universe from an incursion.
-He brought Carter with him to his Sanctum and revealed he had captured several "universe-killers" such as a Thanos and a young Peter Quill to protect the Multiverse.
+He brought Carter with him to his Sanctum Infinitum and revealed he had captured several "universe-killers" such as a Thanos and a young Peter Quill to protect the Multiverse.
 Strange sent Carter to another universe to retrieve Kahhori, and afterwards, it was revealed that Strange's ambitions to resurrect his universe's Christine Palmer had returned, and he had been kidnapping both universe killers and righteous heroes from across the multiverse to feed to the Forge, a magical construct which he intended to use to restore his destroyed universe by feeding all of his captives to it.
 Unwilling to accept the sacrifice of so many potential innocents, Carter released Strange's prisoners and battled him with the help of Kahhori and the Infinity Armor taken from a freed Killmonger, but proved no match for him even with the power of the Infinity Stones.
 Kahhori eventually succeeded in returning everyone home, but not before Hela, Hulk, another Thor, and Xu Wenwu gave their weapons and symbols of power to the two women.
 Strange transformed into a demonic beast, but Carter managed to bring him back to his senses for a moment with the Infinity Stones, and Strange revealed that he could not stop it, too consumed by his grief.
 Transforming back into the beast, Strange pulled Carter into the Forge, but she was able to break free.
 Before the beast could blast Carter, Strange partially emerged from it and restrained the beast, saving his old friend's life, before falling into the Forge.
 Strange's sacrifice restored his universe and Christine Palmer, but as a consequence, he would never be reborn into it, effectively never existing in the restored universe.

 The Watcher was later put on trial by the Watchers known as the Eminence, the Incarnate, and the Executioner for his repeated interventions, including giving Strange the knowledge that allowed him to recreate his universe.
 Under attack by the Eminence, the Incarnate, and the Executioner, Carter sacrificed herself to transport the Watcher, Kahhori, Byrdie the Duck, and Storm to Strange's new universe where Strange's soul was in every atom, acting as a living universe.
 Strange remained perceptive enough to help his friends out again, using his absolute power over the universe to render the three Watchers powerless.
 An image of Strange briefly appeared amongst the stars, watching over everyone.